crowdagger/crowbook/Roadmap.md

 * Stable API
 * Complete documentation
 * A french version of the documentation
+* Drop redundant/useless features:
+  * support for including highlight.js (if syntect can work nicely on Win)
+  * ?

 Not really blocking (can happen after 1.0 without being breaking):